Power of Women: Christiane Amanpour praises Prime Minister Jacinda Ardern at New York event

 "She's really wonderful."

+Meanwhile, a photograph of posters praising Ardern taped to the back of an autorickshaw in Kerala, India, has spread on social media.

+The photo shows two posters - one of Ardern in the black headscarf she wore to meet members of the Muslim community following the mosque attacks, with the words 'We salute' written underneath.
+The other is an image of a silver fern, with the leaves made up of people with their heads bowed, the words 'standing in solidarity' printed across the top.

-Her response to an attack that killed 50 people has been so widely remarked upon that two petitions were started calling for Ardern to be nominated for the Nobel Peace Prize, one of which originated in France.
+Ardern's response to the terror attack that killed 50 people has been so widely remarked upon that two petitions were started calling for Ardern to be nominated for the Nobel Peace Prize, one of which originated in France.